dmltdev/dmltdev/README.md

 Hey there!
-That's me, Dmytro.
 I'm a team lead at Ontech.

 My experience in the industry has led me to work across various programming languages, but I really like TypeScript.
 I use React and Next.js on the front end to make user interfaces that are easy to understand.